yenk/lumi/content/home/experience.md

   date_start = "2017-09-16"
   date_end = "2018-05-15"
   description = """

-* Transformed engineering team dynamics by fostering collaboration, resulting in a 30% surge in productivity.
-* Designed and delivered customized ML solutions for 6 clients, incorporating key ML modeling features, driving a 20% increase in business value.
-* Implemented web scraping API features from Google, Twitter, and Quandl to increase clients analytic consumptions.
+  I drove transformative impact through technical leadership and innovative solutions.
+By fostering a collaborative team culture, I boosted engineering productivity by 30%.
+Additionally, I designed and delivered customized ML solutions for 6 clients, driving a 20% increase in business value.
+I also developed web scraping API features from leading sources like Google, Twitter, and Quandl, enhancing clients' analytic capabilities and consumption.
   """
 +++